Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where canceling building an Assault Galleon would play the Assault Galleon's death animation instead of the generic Terran build cancel animation.
 - Fixed an issue where Sovereign Battlecruisers would always visually fire from their anti-air turrets, even when shooting ground targets.
 - Fixed an issue where Call in the Fleet targeting reticles would visually bank with the targeted unit.
+- Changed Theia Raven Silent Mode ability to no longer require decelerating to cast.
+- Added unique visual effect for Theia Raven Silent Mode instead of reusing the Overseer's.

 yeah.